Karimi-Lab/inucs/README.md

 <img src="docs/plot_I_50000_60000.jpg" alt="plot_I_50000_60000" style="zoom:35%;" />

-If the figure does not show automatically you can open it manually.
+After the command plot finishes, the output should open in the default browser.
+If it doesn't, you can open the `html` output file manually.
 For example, on a **macOS** system, you can use Find to navigate to `yeast_wd`  working directory and them open the plot file.
 Alternatively, you can simply use appropriate commands in terminal to open the plot file.
 For example, in **macOS** use:

 ```bash
 open yeast_wd/plot_I_50000_60000.html